fair-research/bdbag/examples/README.md

 ### bagofbags.py: Create a BDBag containing 1+ other BDBags

 This program creates a new big data bag (BDBag) containing a supplied set of Minids, each of which is assumed to reference a single BDBag.
 That is, a "bag of bags."
-This BDBag contains:
+This BDBag contains, among other things:
-* A `data/README` file providing some description of the new BDBag's contents
+* `data/README` providing some description of the new BDBag's contents
-* A `metadata/manifest.json` with a Research Object describing the new BDBag's contents
+* `metadata/manifest.json` with a Research Object describing the new BDBag's contents
-* A `fetch.txt` file with the info required to fetch the sub-bags into "data" (standard BDBag stuff)
+* `fetch.txt` with the info required to fetch the sub-bags into "data" (standard BDBag stuff)

 ```sh
 python bagofbags.py -m MINIDS -b BAGNAME [-V] [-h] [-q] [-d]